 2. Default Passwords

-Using weak or commonly used passwords is a common reason for custom PHP website hacked.
+Using weak or commonly used passwords is a common reason for the custom PHP website hacked.
 A Customized dictionary can be used to try all possible combinations of passwords.
 Once compromised, depending on the attack vector i.e. FTP brute force or cPanel brute force; the attacker can access the admin area of a custom PHP site.
 The attacker can then upload a PHP malware or backdoor.

 Related article – How to remove the WordPress Backdoor?